Last Updated on: 6th December 2023, 01:42 pm

 How To Stop Parrots Throwing Food

-- A small inner chamber where you place the food
+- A small inner chamber where you place the food.

 You install the device underneath to catch seeds and other foods before they reach the floor.
-Most are made with plastic, which is easy to clean.
-Make sure your skirt extends pasts the cage sides by several inches to be effective.
+Most are made from plastic.
+Ensure that the skirt extends past the cage sides by several inches.

-Create small walls on the bottom of your parrot’s cage to keep food from spilling out.
-You can use acrylic sheeting or stainless steel to accomplish this, as your bird won’t be able to break it.
+Create small walls on the bottom of the cage to keep food from spilling.
+You can use acrylic sheeting or stainless steel to accomplish this, as the parrot won’t be able to break it.